amzn/selling-partner-api-docs/references/orders-api/ordersV0.md

 |**500**|An unexpected condition occurred that prevented the server from fulfilling the request.  <br>**Headers** :   <br>`x-amzn-RateLimit-Limit` (string) : Your rate limit (requests per second) for this operation.<br>_Note:_ For this status code, the rate limit header is deprecated and no longer returned.  <br>`x-amzn-RequestId` (string) : Unique request reference ID.|[GetOrderItemsResponse](#getorderitemsresponse)|
 |**503**|Temporary overloading or maintenance of the server.  <br>**Headers** :   <br>`x-amzn-RateLimit-Limit` (string) : Your rate limit (requests per second) for this operation.<br>_Note:_ For this status code, the rate limit header is deprecated and no longer returned.  <br>`x-amzn-RequestId` (string) : Unique request reference ID.|[GetOrderItemsResponse](#getorderitemsresponse)|

-For additional error status codes, descriptions and schemas, see [Error responses and schemas](#error-responses-and-schemas).
 <a name="getorderitemsbuyerinfo"></a>
 ### GET /orders/v0/orders/{orderId}/orderItems/buyerInfo
 **Operation: getOrderItemsBuyerInfo**

 #### Description
 Returns buyer information for the order items in the specified order.

-**Important.** We recommend using the getOrderItems operation to get buyer information for the order items in an order, as the getOrderItemsBuyerInfo operation is scheduled for deprecation on January 12, 2022.
-For more information, see the [Tokens API Use Case Guide](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/use-case-guides/tokens-api-use-case-guide/tokens-API-use-case-guide-2021-03-01.md).

 **Usage Plans:**